samelhusseini/villav/src/pages/spetses/gettingaround/index.md

 ---
 templateKey: about-page
 title: Getting Around
-breadcrumbs:
-  - text: Spetses
-    path: spetses
-  - text: Getting Around
 ---

-### Busses
+### Buses

 There are 2 'bus lines' on the island, the difference being that they depart from two different points in the town and that they have two different drivers.

 The first bus departs from the town beach, named Ayios Mamas and travels in a south-easterly direction, with its final destination being Ayia Paraskevi, the beach on the southern side of the island.
 The other bus departs from the Poseidonion jetty and travels in a south-westerly direction, with its final destination being Vrelos Beach on the south-west of the island.
 They both stop at other beaches on route:

-- The Ayios Mamas stop bus stops at Ayia Marina; Kouzounos; Xilokersiza; Ayia Anargyri and then Ayia Paraskevi.
+* The Ayios Mamas stop bus stops at Ayia Marina; Kouzounos; Xilokersiza; Ayia Anargyri and then Ayia Paraskevi.
-- The Poseidonion jetty stop bus stops at Kaiki Beach; Ligoneri and then Vrelos.
+* The Poseidonion jetty stop bus stops at Kaiki Beach; Ligoneri and then Vrelos.

 Passengers usually buy a round trip ticket, although passengers stopping at Ayia Anargyri or Ayia Paraskevi may buy a one way ticket and then decide to take the boat back for a different experience.
 All times should be checked in advance.
 Times are on boards at both stops and buses usually start in May and end in September/October depending on passenger volume.

 ### Caiques/Kaiki's